 Beautiful boyar houses compete with sober concrete walls and dazzling glass facades.
 Straight avenues morph into winding streets.
 Cottages with gardens and crumbling neoclassical facades hold their own against 1930s-style residential complexes, socialist tower blocks and buildings in the Stalinist wedding-cake-style.
 Neon signs fight for space with long-established millinery and food shops.
 And there is nowhere else in the country where the gap between rich and poor is so evident.

-From Engelhartszell (Passau) to Vienna, Budapest, Mohács, Belgrade, Cruising Day, Giurgiu (Bucharest), Oltenita (Bucharest), Tulcea, Sulina and Brăila to Oltenita (Bucharest).
+From Engelhartszell (Passau) to Vienna, Budapest, Mohács, Belgrade, Donji Milanovac, Vidin, Rousse, Tulcea, Sulina and Oltenita (Bucharest) to Giurgiu (Bucharest).